Interceptor (game show): Episode 3: Wye Valley

 Contestant Mark enlisted the help of the army to find his key, and his partner Sue later used a canoe to collect her key from under a bridge.
 The episode ended with the Interceptor screeching over the bridge in his Maserati while Mark and Sue struggled to find each other.
-Although the two contestants met up with 1 minute remaining, the Interceptor had zapped both their backpacks.
+Unfortunately, although the two contestants met up with 1 minute remaining, the Interceptor had zapped both their backpacks (the money was in Sue's backpack).

 First broadcast on 2 August 1989.

 Episode 4: Cumbria

 Contestant Max made his way on the Ravenglass and Eskdale Railway to his key challenge and the Interceptor climbed along the train in pursuit of Max.
 Contestant Suzanne got soaked in Wast Water while trying to get her key.
-At the end of the episode, the Interceptor blocked the entrance to the Eskdale Outward Bound Centre where contestant Suzanne was coming but her partner Max grabbed her just in time before the Interceptor.
-They won the money (which was in Suzanne's backpack) with 6 seconds to spare.
-Additionally, it turned out that the Interceptor had failed to zap both backpacks.
+At the end of the episode, the Interceptor blocked the entrance to the Eskdale Outward Bound Centre where contestant Suzanne was coming but her partner Max grabbed her just in time before the Interceptor, with only 6 seconds remaining.
+The two contestants won the money, which was in Suzanne's backpack (additionally, it turned out that the Interceptor had also failed to zap Max's backpack).

 First broadcast on 9 August 1989.